-It’s not an area yet which is heaving with art but you can see the change.
+It’s not yet an area which is heaving with art but you can see the change.
 Liverpool is being developed and it’s a vibrant city.
 The Baltic Triangle, within a 15 minute walk from the centre, is the city’s Shoreditch.
-It’s a lazy comparison but it has the same features, on the edge of town and with an industrial past which creatives have found themselves moving into.
+It’s a lazy comparison but it has the same features.
+On the edge of town and with an industrial past which creatives have found themselves moving into.

 The triangle is the area between Liver Street in the north and bounded by St. James Street to the east, Wapping and Sefton Street to the west and Parliament Street to the south.
 The area was and is known for its warehouses, it’s past connected to the docks of the city.
 The name possibly a connection to its trade with the Scandinavian countries around the Baltic Sea.